HOW TO GROW GARLIC

 The Egyptian pink garlic – It is well adapted, easy grower and popular with consumers.
 When raw, Egyptian garlic has a crisp texture with a sharp, pungent, and spicy flavour, and if crushed, it will emit a strong aroma.
 This flavour and aroma will lessen with cooking and will develop a mild, savoury flavour.

-Graceland is proud to announce that we are exclusive suppliers of the Spanish variety of garlic.
-This type of garlic has fewer but bigger cloves.
+The Spanish variety of garlic has fewer but bigger cloves.
 It appeals to the eye, grows easily, and is sought after on supermarket shelves.
 It has a medium, spicy flavour and is creamy white in colour.

 The garlic landscape in South Africa looks promising.
-Garlic prices are soaring in supermarkets and it looks like it will stay that way for the foreseeable future.
+Garlic prices are soaring in supermarkets, and it looks like it will stay that way for the foreseeable future.
 SA needs local growers to supply in the demand for good quality home grown garlic.
 There is also a market for the value-added product like garlic pickled garlic, flakes and dehydrated garlic.

 Consumers are becoming more aware of the poor quality and bland taste of Chinese imports.
 With the enormous expansion of the health and wellness industry, there is an increasing leaning towards organic and natural products.
 Garlic is famous for its healing qualities and health benefits.
 Local is lekker and so is local garlic.
 It is much tastier and healthier!

-Garlic can be planted by hand or mechanically approximately 130mm x 130mm apart and at a depth of 70mm.
+Garlic can be planted hand or mechanically approximately 140mm x 130mm apart and at a depth of 70mm.

 - 1/4ha / 2 500m² = 62 500 seeds